ibmWebsphereExtremeScale/SimpleCacheSample/README.md

 - The JSON library is specified as a dependency in the POM file, Maven will download this library and package it into the final artifact

 - The ogclient.jar is NOT available in a public Maven repository.
-If you are using the Java buildpack to deploy the app, you have to follow these two steps:
+If you are not using the default Liberty Buildpack to deploy the app, you have to follow these two steps.
+The instructions in this document does use the default Liberty Buildpack.
     a) Edit the POM.xml file, uncomment the following block of code
     ```
     <!--